JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Off Guard (Disadvantage)

-Penalty to combat rolls and dodge rolls received when a character is actively engaged in something else, IE picking a lock, hacking a terminal, being distracted, etc.
+Penalty to Combat Rolls and Evasion Rolls received when a character is actively engaged in something else, IE picking a lock, hacking a terminal, being distracted, etc.

 ### Sneak Attack (CL in lieu of defense roll)